tshepang/blog/content/marley-and-me-2008.md

 newspaper columnist).
 I thought it was quite innovative, complete with fun content.

-Beyond embracing pets, I thought the whole excercise was pointless.
+Beyond embracing pets, I thought the whole exercise was pointless.
 I kept wondering, "Is this it?
 You sure this is all this movie is about?"